bgamari/ghc-wiki-import/records/name-spacing.md

-The DDC language (again, very much like Haskell, but focused on better and more predictable performance) puts forth a similar solution.
+The DDC language (again, very much like Haskell, but focused on effect tracking and an overall different conceptual approach to purity) puts forth a similar solution.
 See the [ thesis](http://www.cse.unsw.edu.au/~benl/papers/thesis/lippmeier-impure-world.pdf) section 2.7 - 2.7.4 pages 115 - 119